Version 3.2 | Last updated 7 October 2021

 3. What personal information do we collect about you?

-We try only to collect personal information about you that we need for the operation of Lawcadia.com and our services, and to market and promote Lawcadia.com and our services.
+We only collect personal information about you that we need for the operation of Lawcadia.com and our services, and to market and promote Lawcadia.com and our services.
 ‘Personal information’ is any information that could reasonably be used to identify you personally.
 The kinds of personal information that we collect and hold about you may depend on the circumstances in which the information is collected.
 For example:

 (a) if you are registered on Lawcadia.com on behalf of a corporate or government client or on behalf of a law firm, then we will collect certain information about you on our profile page that will include your name, position, contact details and certain other information that you may wish to complete using the functionality available on Lawcadia.com;